 In Section 4 we presented the findings that resulted from the individual experiments, measurements and analysis of empirical data, covering the period of September 2013 through September 2016.
-The intention of this section is to combine the individual results previously presented into a comprehensive and coherent examination that revisits our security and stability metrics as formulated in Section 1 and Section 3.
-The analysis in this section is more strategic rather than a discussion of the impact of the individual results on the security and stability of the root DNS system.
+In this section we combine these findings and relate them to the security and stability metrics we formulated in Section 1 and Section 3.
 We revisit our security and stability metrics (Section 5.1) and discuss their main categories: query rate stability (Section 5.2), query-response stability (Section 5.3), and data consistency (Section 5.4).
-Finally, in Section 5.5 we summarize the overall conclusion.
+Finally, in Section 5.5 we summarize our overall conclusion.